Ruby if, then, elsif, and else Keywords

 last modified April 27, 2025

-This tutorial explains how to use Ruby's conditional statements with if
+This tutorial explains how to use Ruby's conditional statements with if,

-keywords.
+then, elsif, and else keywords.
 These

 constructs control program flow based on boolean conditions.